annotation/text-fabric/docs/Api/App.md

         If you find they clutter the display, you can turn them off selectively.

+    ??? info "tupleFeatures=()"
+        A bit like "extraFeatures" above, but more intricate.
+        Only meant to steer the
+        `A.export()` function below into outputting the
+        features you choose.

+        It should be a tuple of pairs
+        `(i, features)`
+        which means that to member `i` of a result tuple we assign extra `features`.

+        `features` may be given as an iterable or a space separated string of feature names.

     ??? info "withNodes=False"
         indicates whether node numbers should be displayed.